1995 British Isles heatwave

-The 1995 British Isles heat wave occurred between late July and late August.
+The 1995 British Isles heatwave occurred between late July and late August.
 It was part of one of the warmest summers recorded in the UK, and one of the warmest Augusts ever recorded in many locations around the UK, as well as being one of the driest summers ever recorded in the UK; many weather stations recorded the summer of 1995 as drier than, or comparable with, the summer of 1976.
 Ireland was also widely affected by the heatwave with temperatures reaching over 30 C in some locations, as well as exceptionally low rainfall throughout the summer.

 United Kingdom

-In the United Kingdom, the heat wave of 1995 currently marks the warmest August on record, and the third-warmest summer overall, behind 1976 and 1826.
+In the United Kingdom, the heat wave of 1995 currently marks the warmest August on record, and the fourth-warmest summer overall, behind 1976, 1826 and 2025.
 The CET Central England station recorded a daily mean temperature of 19.2 C and a mean daily maximum temperature of 25.1 C in August, and a daily mean temperature of 17.37 C for the entire summer.

 Before the heatwave formed, a mini-heatwave occurred between 28 and 30 June, with a highest temperature recorded during this short period of 33.8 C recorded on 30 June 1995 at Barbourne, Worcester.
 Low rainfall was also widely recorded around the nation during the month of June, many stations reporting less than 50% of its average rainfall, with some locations reporting less than 20%.

 July 1995 then continued the hot weather, with an average daily temperature of 18.6 C meaning that it is the seventh-warmest July in the CET records back to 1659.
 It was very dry too, with most places recording less than 30% of average rainfall.
 Days frequently reached above 30 C, culminating at 33 C on the 31st.
 Higher temperatures were recorded in August, though.

 During the heatwave, many locations around the UK recorded peak temperatures at the start of August.
 The highest temperature recorded during the heatwave was 35.2 C recorded on 1 August 1995 at Boxworth, Cambridgeshire.
 After this, most of the United Kingdom was still under warm temperatures around or above 25 C, until temperatures rose again as high as 33.8 C which was recorded at Barbourne, Worcester.
 Toward the end of the hot spell, temperatures rose up to 30 C in many parts of the country.
 Cheltenham in Gloucestershire recorded three consecutive days above 32 C from 20 to 22 August, with the highest temperature at 33.6 C on 22 August.

 Much of the United Kingdom suffered drought conditions during August, with most parts of the UK recording less than 30% of its average rainfall, and most parts of England less than 20%.
 Many weather stations around the United Kingdom recorded no days of rain to the value of ≥ 1.0 mm.